Counseling Center

 How to schedule an appointment:

-Here is what happens the first time you come to our center.
 Our motto is “College should be challenging, not overwhelming”.
 Most students will need some kind of help while they are “doing” college.
 It is normal to seek help.
 Students come to the Counseling Center for the following reasons:

-• Need to learn new information or skills to solve a specific problem.
+- Need to learn new information or skills to solve a specific problem.

-• Need a safe place to explore confusing or painful memories or experiences.
+- Need a safe place to explore confusing or painful memories or experiences.

-• Some students need both.
+- Some students need both.

 Some students need a couple of sessions where they can talk “out loud” and figure out what is bothering/concerning them.
-Some students may need one session to get some advice so they can go try out new skills on their own.
+Some students may need one session to get some suggestions so they can go try out new skills on their own.

-• The counselor might give you some information or suggestions to try and then you may come back if you need more help.
+- The counselor might give you some information or suggestions to try and then you may come back if you need more help.

-• You might keep seeing the same counselor or you might be set up with another counselor on staff.
+- The counselor might suggest you make another appointment to begin talking about your problem, exploring the confusing and upsetting thoughts and feelings you are having.
+You might keep seeing the same counselor or you might be set up with another counselor on staff.
 You can find a listing of our staff on the “contact” tab above, then Staff listing, in the drop-down box.

 Thanks for having the maturity and courage to get help at our center.
 We are all in this together.

-Updated 8/16/2023
+Updated 1/22/2025

 The Counseling Center is open throughout the calendar year and closed during holidays and other specified dates found in the WKU Academic Calendar.